Lahore, Islamabad, Karachi, Bahawalpur

-Idara-e-Taleem-o-Aagahi (ITA), Oxford University Press (OUP) and Foundation Open Society Institute (FOSI) Pakistan, are delighted to announce a two day Children’s Literature Festival (CLF) Islamabad at the Pak-China Friendship Center on May 24-25, 2013: 9:30am to 6:00pm.
+Once again, Idara-e-Taleem-o-Aagahi (ITA), Oxford University Press (OUP) and Foundation Open Society Institute (FOSI) Pakistan, are now heading to Lahore for the celebration of 7th Children’s Literature Festival at Children Library Complex on 30th and 31st October 2013.

 Baela Raza Jamil is the Director Programs for the Idara-e-Taleem-o-Aagahi (ITA), Center for Education and Consciousness (CEC).
 ITA is a Public Trust, established in 2000 working nationwide in 23 locations of Pakistan.
 ITA is embedded in the paradigm of education as a fundamental human entitlement; the right to learning, knowledge systems, citizenship skills and 9000 years of living heritage, through active partnerships with public sector and affordable private schools across Pakistan.
 ITA works with think tanks, universities, civil society organizations and the corporate sector.

 Ameena Saiyid joined OUP in 1979 in Lahore, working in sales and editorial, with responsibility for the Punjab and NWFP, and later moved to Karachi.
 She left OUP in 1986 to set up her own publishing house, Saiyid Books, which grew into a successful business.
 In 1988, she was invited by OUP to rejoin as head of OUP Pakistan becoming the first woman to head a multinational company in Pakistan.
 In 2005, Ameena became the first woman in Pakistan to be awarded the Order of the British Empire.
 The OBE was awarded in recognition of her services to women’s rights, education, democracy, intellectual property rights and Anglo-Pakistan relations.

 Uran- Tashtaree is a bi- monthly Children's magazine.
 It is published from the platform of CLF.